fliepeltje/simpl-cli/readme.md

 host = "{simplicate host name}" employee_id = "{simplicate employee id}"
 ```
-Optionally you can provide a `project_status_filter` with a project status ID to filter projects when adding links.
 2. Add links with aliases for projects you want to book hours to with `simpl links add`
 3. Book hours with `simpl book <project name> <time in hours>` optionally provide `-t` arguments to add one or more  jira tickets and `-m` for additonal context `simpl book myalias 0.5 -t LAB-001 -m "took longer due to dependency updates"`